 The benefits: Customer behaviour analysis

-Customer behaviour analysis focuses on understanding the type of customers, what they like, what they do not like, what their pattern of interaction with the items is, customer value, etc. If we manage to model these aspects of a customer, we can anticipate their future needs.
+Customer behaviour analysis focuses on understanding the type of customers; what do they like, what do they not like, what their pattern of interaction with the items is, customer value, etc. If we manage to model these aspects of a customer, we can anticipate their future needs.

 The main benefits coming from customer behaviour analysis system are: